rajaneeshk90/protocol-specifications-rk/docs/BECKN-001-Layering-Network-Policy.md

       type: string
 ```

 ### Adding required fields

 It is also possible to add **required** properties to any attribute.
-For example, in the domain of mobility, the origin location’s gps coordinate must be a required field.
+For example, in the domain of mobility, the origin location's gps coordinate must be a required field.

 ```
 FulfillmentPolicy1: